3.1 Student-centred education

 Students making their own decisions will continue their education outside of school.
 With their intrinsic motivation, they achieve good results at school and elsewhere.

-5. How do I organize help from peers or external experts?
+- How do I organize help from fellow students or external experts?

 Your students consult the material you prepare for them.
 In doing so, they consult classmates, experts, parents and acquaintances.
 In addition, they seek answers to questions online.